Horizon: Zero Dawn - Review

 Some collectibles are not as tangible but can be just as interesting

-When you get deeper into the main story, the purpose of the subtle hints at the past become less interesting or useful.
+When you get deeper into the main story, the purpose of the subtle hints at the past becomes less interesting or useful.
 This is because there are late-game missions that dump exposition on you about everything.
 It dumps so much information over the course of a couple of hours in these various missions, I'm still not 100% sure what really happened or what I needed to do to succeed because I lost track of everything it told me.
 In these late-game missions, you are still finding the now-irrelevant fluff journal entries among the more important audio and video ones that spell things out.
 There were several missions that gave the end-game warning of "there's no turning back after this" simply because of how long it would take to complete them with all their exposition.
 I would have preferred not to know as much as I do about their world's origins just because of how dense those segments were.
 They were tiring and I got bored listening to the endless audio files explaining everything because I had to sit still in a room and listen to it or risk having Aloy find something and start talking over it like the robot she is and miss important details.
-I can't fault them too much for the decision, since the expository sections tie directly to Aloy's personal story in an convincing but unnecessarily big way.
+I can't fault them too much for the decision, since the expository sections tie directly to Aloy's personal story in a convincing but unnecessarily big way.
 It would have been difficult to tell the story they wanted to tell in another way.
 It might have been more successful had they spread out Aloy's story over the course of multiple games, but again, Zelda was on the horizon... pun intended.

 All criticisms of the main story aside, I still think Horizon was mostly successful with what it set out to do.
 The main reason that I'm willing to give it a passing grade is because of the character development of Aloy and Sylens.
-I won't get into the details about Sylens since he's a character that has his own revelations, but I will say that one of the reasons I like him is because he's a character driven by motivations that are clear and uncompromising.
+I won't get into the details about Sylens since he's a character that has his own revelations, but I will say that one of the reasons I like him is because he's driven by motivations that are clear and uncompromising.
 Even some of the dialogue that Aloy has with him has her paint him in one color and he flagrantly disagrees with it.
 There are a lot of things about him that are on both sides of the moral spectrum, making him the most interesting character in the room.

 As for Aloy, she's probably one of the better video game protagonists in recent memory.
 She's snarky and determined without being too much like a Joss Whedon character.
 She stays consistently clever and appropriately ill-tempered when people are pissing her off.
 Even in the moments where you're given a choice on what you want Aloy to say in a dialogue, each response seems appropriate to her character.
 If I were to compare her to another strong video game protagonist, I'd say she's a John Marston equivalent from Red Dead Redemption, a game with a story that was also held up mostly by its main character.
 She has her moments, however, where the fact that she's supposed to be 19 rears its head and she acts like a petulant child.
-These clash with the moments where she seems far older and more mature than she should be.
-The same sort of age-dysmorphia can be said for some other characters that look or behave in a way that contrasts with how old they look, but they don't all get the same amount of characterization as Aloy.
+These clash with the moments when she seems far older and more mature than she should be.
+The same sort of age dysmorphia can be said for some other characters that look or behave in a way that contrasts with how old they look, but they don't all get the same amount of characterization as Aloy.

 All the decisions end up being fitting for her

-The side characters can very much mimic the experience one has doing the side missions in the game: some good, some lame.
+The side characters can very much mimic the experience one has to do the side missions in the game: some good, some lame.
 There are some quests that are deep and rewarding, or at least a little interesting.
-There also some that tie into other side-quests or the main quest, which add to the overall experience.
+There are also some that tie into other side quests or the main quest, which add to the overall experience.
 In some ways, I'm glad I did as many side quests as I did by the end, because some characters show up again later as a result, or certain weapons and unique rewards proved to be helpful.
 But there are also a lot of other side quests and side characters that add next to nothing to the experience.
-It was similar to the hierarchy of quests in Skyrim worked, where there were bigger side quests, and then there were errands.
+It was similar to the hierarchy of quests in Skyrim, where there were bigger side quests, and then there were errands.
 Oh, wait, they're actually called "errands" in Horizon, so I guess I should have known what I was getting.
 The point is, Horizon gives you a lot of stuff to do and not all of it is worth your time.
 In fact, some of it is responsible for why I eventually got tired of it.

 Gameplay

 After I finished the tutorial section and had the entire map of Horizon available to me, I barely touched any of the main quests for the next 20+ hours.
-Instead, I got hooked playing with the mechanics of the world, exploring the vast landscape, and hunting robot dinosaurs to collect all their body parts and craft new ammo for my variety of weapons.
+Instead, I got hooked on playing with the mechanics of the world, exploring the vast landscape, and hunting robot dinosaurs to collect all their body parts and craft new ammo for my variety of weapons.
 The movement of Aloy and shooting her bow were extremely natural and satisfying.
 There was clearly an aim-assist mechanic in play, which I normally turn off because it can throw me off and be distracting, but this was subtle; you were basically a little more accurate with your shots by default.
 If Rockstar's Red Dead Redemption series has you playing as a character using a bow and arrow, this would be a good game for inspiration.

 Horizon-Zero-Dawn-Screenshot-2017-11-24-14-32-01-1024x576.png